evanfpearson/sort-screenshots/README.md

 ## How to use

 This script takes a single argument: the default directory for saving screenshots on your system.
+An example of how the script can be set up as a cron job is detailed in `example-cron.txt`

 ## Notes